gertjana/ttn_dashboard/README.md

 ```
 docker-compose up -d
 ```
-and access chronograf at `localhost:8888`
+and access chronograf at `localhost:8888`, connect to influxdb:8086

 In the data explorer, you should find your data under:
 ```
 telegraf.autogen > mqtt_consumer > topics - 1
 ```

+or in grafana at `localhost:3000` also add an influxdb datasource at `influxdb:8086`